hmcneill46/muOS-MinUIfied-Theme-Generator/README.md

 ## Credits and thanks
  - Thanks to [@JCR64](https://github.com/JCR64) for the inspiration for the theme and horizontal logo
- - Thanks to [@GrumpyGopher](https://github.com/GrumpyGopher) for the work he's been putting into making the project better
+ - Credits and thanks to [@GrumpyGopher](https://github.com/GrumpyGopher) for the work he's been putting into making the project better